 What is the difference between TPV and TPO?

-TPO is an abbreviation for thermoplastic polyolefin, which means thermoplastic elastomer material with polyolefin added.
-On the other hand, TPV is short for thermoplastic vulcanisate.
 TPV has a better heat resistance and tensile strength elastomeric physical properties and TPO is known for its robust chemical and impact resistance.

-What is the difference between TPEÂ vs TPV?
+What is the difference between TPE vs TPV?

-TPE, or Thermoplastic Elastomers, and TPV, or Thermoplastic Vulcanizates, are both parts of the thermoplastic family, but they have different chemical properties.
-TPV rubber can be considered a variant of rubber that is similar to EPDM in terms of performance and responsiveness.
+TPE, or Thermoplastic Elastomers, and TPV, or Thermoplastic Vulcanizates, are parts of the thermoplastic family but have different chemical properties.

 Suggested Read